azbennett/group_project_1/nyc_accident_data_project.md

  - https://portal.311.nyc.gov/article/?kanumber=KA-02877
     - List of all counties and their respective Borough name need to convert official county name into the commonly known names

+**#Additional files generated / used:**
+ - Main data set from data.gov
+    - git\group_project_1\data\nyc_mv_crash_data_truncated4.csv

+ - Generated data:
+    - git\group_project_1\heatmaps\*.html
+        - Multiple generated heatmaps for all of NYC and each borough
+    - all_crashes.html - Point HVPLOT of all crashes in NYC
+    - fatal_crashes.html - Point HVPLOT of all fatal crashes in NYC